Integrate Azure AD logs with Azure Monitor logs

 - A Log Analytics workspace in your Azure subscription.
 Learn how to create a Log Analytics workspace.

-Send logs to Azure Monitor logs
+Send logs to Azure Monitor

 Sign in to the Azure portal.